nlplab/brat/README.md

 #### Apache 2.x ####

-brat supports [FastCGI][fastcgi] which can speed up your installation by roughly x10 since you won't have to invoke the Python interpreter for every request.
+stav supports [FastCGI][fastcgi] which can speed up your installation by roughly x10 since you won't have to invoke the Python interpreter for every request.
 If you want to use FastCGI as opposed to CGI keep an eye out for configuration comments regarding it.
 For FastCGI you need the [flup][flup]